Puppy socialisation and its importance

-Up until 8 weeks, the puppy is ideally still with his mother and litter mates, and mum will teach her offspring species-specific puppy behaviour – in other words, how to be dogs.
-She teaches them how to bite and what it feels like to be bitten, and they learn not to bite too hard.
+Up until 8 weeks, the puppy is ideally still with its mother and litter mates, and mum will teach her offspring species-specific puppy behaviour – in other words, how to be dogs.
+For example, she teaches them how to bite and what it feels like to be bitten, and they learn not to bite too hard.
 It is important for puppies to learn this lesson when they are young, so that they do not hurt people or other dogs as adults.

 Good breeders will commence dog socialisation training before puppies go home with their new owners at around 8 weeks, introducing them to lots of new experiences so that they won’t be afraid of them later.
 Positive interactions with people at this young age play an important role in how they continue to interact as older puppies and into adulthood.

-The window for optimal puppy socialisation closes at around three months old, when puppies start to become nervous and fearful of unfamiliar people and events.
-Additionally, from 3 months puppies become increasingly independent and suspicious of new things that they could present a potential risk to them.
+The window for optimal puppy socialisation closes at around three months of age, when puppies start to become nervous and fearful of unfamiliar people and events.
+Additionally, from 3 months of age puppies become increasingly independent and suspicious of new things that they think could pose a potential risk to them.
 Failure to socialise adequately before 3 months of age can make it difficult for puppies to learn from exposure to new things in a way that leads to positive puppy behaviour.

-At birth, puppies possess the beginnings of their later personality and temperament.
+At birth, puppies possess the rudiments of their future personality and temperament.
 Genetics will influence a puppy’s behaviour, with some breeds being more sociable than others.
 Particular behavioural traits may also be inherited from parents, notwithstanding that individual puppies in a litter will all have different personalities; some may be sociable, affectionate, and playful, while others may be overly shy or aggressive.

 It cannot be emphasised enough that experiences during the first three to four months of life are extremely important for a puppy’s long-term development.
 Well-socialised puppies will feel comfortable with people and other animals and will begin initiating interaction with them.
 Puppies that experience poor or insufficient socialisation during the optimal puppy socialisation period are more likely to develop behavioural problems later in life, including fear, avoidance and/or aggression.
 These may be evident in behaviours such as excessive barking, growling at visitors and lunging at other dogs on walks.